diracsbracket/qmltreeview2/README.md

 settings.
 (Almost all) the modified parts are indicated by comments tagged with the words `EDIT` and `ADDED`.

 Finally, references to scrollbar settings have been commented out.

-Given that all the code is available within a single file, it should however be straightforward to apply the desired styling or to restore the scrollbar functionality.
+Given that the code is available within a single file, it should be straightforward though to apply the desired styling or to restore the scrollbar functionality.

 The above example was only tested on Debian Buster and PiOS both with Qt 5.15.2

 Cheers.